Lucas de Vega

-Lucas de Vega Lima (born 16 January 2000) is a Brazilian footballer who plays as a midfielder.
-He mainly operates as a midfielder and is two-footed.
-De Vega started his career with Spanish La Liga side Barcelona.
+Lucas de Vega Lima (born 16 January 2000) is a Brazilian professional footballer who plays as a midfielder for Liga I club Botoșani.

+Club career

+De Vega started his career at Barcelona's youth ranks.
 At 17 February 2024 Panevėžys Club announced about agreement with Lucas de Vega.

+On 17 February 2024, Lucas de Vega moved to Lithuanian A Lyga club Panevėžys in Lithuania.

+On 10 March 2024 he made his debut in the match against DFK Dainava.
+On 15 September 2024 he scored first goal in A lyga against Bangą and FK Panevėžys won 3-2.

+Personal life

-De Vega was born 16 January 2000, and moved from Brazil to Spain at the age of two.
+He moved with his parents from Brazil to Spain at the age of two.
 He has a sister.

-Club career

-On 17 February 2024, Lucas de Vega moved to Panevėžys Club in Lithuania.

-On 10 March 2024 he made debut in the match against DFK Dainava.
-On 15 September 2024 he scored first goal in A lyga against Bangą and FK Panevėžys won 3-2.